pinkeshbadjatiya/PeerNet/README.md

 ## SampleExecutable

 The `bin` directory contains a simple structure of a P2P setup with 2 peers, **Peer1** and **Peer2**.
 Each of them have a shared directory named, `shared_dir_GRIM`.
 Each of them have a executable named `SERVER` which can be used to create a connection between each other.

+## Licence
+**GNU GENERAL PUBLIC LICENSE**
+Version 3, 29 June 2007
+The GNU General Public License is a free, copyleft license for software and other kinds of works.